 The pull of God is a truly mesmerizing topic in the Course.
 It upends everything we think about our desire for God.
-It is talked about by name mostly in the original dictation.
-However, you can find the topic here and there throughout the familiar FIP Course if you pay careful attention.

 We typically see ourselves as not having enough desire for God.
 Wanting God seems analogous to wanting our vegetables.
 We know we should, but we can’t seem to work up much real desire.
 As a result, we feel inadequate as spiritual seekers, and we feel guilty, as we always do when we should love someone but can’t quite manage it.

 What is the pull of God?
 It is an inbuilt desire we have for God.
-It is an attraction He naturally holds for us, a love we naturally feel for Him, such that we feel pulled toward Him.
+It is an attraction He naturally holds for us, a love we naturally feel for Him, such we feel pulled toward Him.
 What follows are fifteen points we can glean from what Jesus said to Helen about the pull of God.

 1. The pull of God is absolutely overpowering; it is literally “irresistible.”